Transatlantic and British Isles Circumnavigation Cruise (Part 1)

 Patrick, our guide & the owner / operator

 Long ago we learned that belonging to the online Cruise Critic community made our cruising more enjoyable and rewarding.
 As we prepared for this cruise, we learned that one of our fellow Cruise Critic passengers was organizing a private excursion with a company called Maohi Nui.
-After some due diligence we decided to take a chance on this non Holland America excursion.
+After some due diligence, we decided to take a chance on this non Holland America excursion.
 What a great decision!
-We enjoyed a five hour excursion, with three snorkeling stops, and a full lunch with complimentary drinks, all for less money than a similar Holland excursion.
+We enjoyed a five-hour excursion, with three snorkeling stops, and a full lunch with complimentary drinks, all for less money than a similar Holland excursion.
 If you want to snorkel in Bora Bora, do not miss this excursion.

 Our second dive stop was the same shallow water location we were at the day before with Shark Boy.
 Even though it was the same, it was still a blast, and I really enjoyed the closeness of the sharks and rays.
-Our third and last dive stop was another deep water location.
+Our third and last dive stop was another deep-water location.
 No sharks or rays this time, just a reef with lots of small fish.
 Lots of fish.
 Clouds of fish.
 Our guides swam around feeding the fish which attracted more and more of them.
 One of the guides swam up to me and fed the fish inches from my face.
 What a rush.

 With the diving complete, it was time to go to the motu for lunch.
-Our hosts prepared a Polynesian feast featuring roasted suckling pig, two types of grilled fish, and a wide variety of fruits and vegetables.
+Our hosts prepared a Polynesian feast featuring a roasted suckling pig, two types of grilled fish, and a wide variety of fruits and vegetables.
 They also provided soft drinks, beer, and wine.
 I opted for the local Hinano Beer, a nice lager style.
 Following lunch, our host Patrick, put on a demonstration of fire baton twirling.
 Then it was back into the boats for the return trip to the harbor.
 Our excursion took us all around the island allowing us to take photographs of Mount Otemanu from every angle.

 Raiatea, French Polynesia